 Also, when you don’t manage to find a job with staff accommodation, you need to find housing, which means renting an apartment or house.
 Renting prices are steep and your job’s salary will not be enough to cover your rent AND living expenses.

 Overestimating Your Purchasing Power

 I briefly touched on it in the previous section: your salary won’t be anything special.
 Expect the minimum wage (CAD 15.55 as of 2022) or slightly more; that’s it.

 Even if you find a (full-time) job with staff accommodation, your salary will barely be enough.
 Yes, it is enough, just don’t expect to be able to afford to go to the bar or restaurant every day.
-You’ll spend quite a significant part of your money on staff accommodation (yes, you pay for this, but it’s a hell of a lot cheaper than renting, let alone booking a hotel) and groceries.
+You’ll spend quite a significant part of your money on groceries and staff accommodation (yes, you pay for this, but it’s a hell of a lot cheaper than renting, let alone booking a hotel).

 Underestimating the Cost of Living